sst/guide/_chapters/give-feedback-while-logging-in.md

 We'll improve our error handling a little later on in the guide.

 {%aside%}
-Also, if you would like to add _Forgot Password_ functionality for your users, you can refer to our [Extra Credit series of chapters on user management]({% link _chapters/manage-user-accounts-in-aws-amplify.md %}){:target="_blank"}.
+If you would like to add a _Forgot Password_ feature for your users, you can refer to our [Extra Credit series of chapters on user management]({% link _chapters/manage-user-accounts-in-aws-amplify.md %}){:target="_blank"}.
 {%endaside%}

 For now, we are ready to move on to the sign up process for our app.